tomasmetal23/go-https-proxy-tor/README.md

 # Go HTTPS Proxy & Reverse Proxy to Tor SOCKS

-A Go application that listens for HTTPS connections and acts either as a standard **HTTPS Proxy** (tunneling traffic via Tor SOCKS5) or as a **Reverse Proxy** to a backend web server, based on the incoming request method.
+A Go application that listens for HTTPS connections and acts either as a standard **HTTPS Proxy** (tunneling traffic via Tor SOCKS5 with optional authentication) or as a **Reverse Proxy** to a backend web server, based on the incoming request method.

 ## Key Features:

 *   **TLS Encryption:** Listens for incoming connections over TLS (HTTPS) on a configurable port (default: 8443).
 *   **Dual Mode Operation:**
     *   **HTTPS Proxy:** Handles `CONNECT` requests according to the HTTP standard, establishing a tunnel to the requested target via a Tor SOCKS5 proxy.
     *   **Reverse Proxy:** Forwards all other HTTP methods (GET, POST, etc.) to a configurable backend web server (e.g., Caddy).
+This mode **does not** require proxy authentication.
+*   **Basic Proxy Authentication:** Optionally requires username/password authentication (HTTP Basic Auth via `Proxy-Authorization` header) for **CONNECT requests only**.
+Configured via environment variables.
 *   **Tor Integration:** Uses a configured Tor SOCKS5 proxy (default: `127.0.0.1:9050` or `host.containers.internal:9050` in container setups) for outbound `CONNECT` tunnels.
 *   **External Certificates:** Requires valid TLS certificate (`.crt`) and private key (`.key`) files to be provided.
 Does not generate self-signed certificates.
-*   **Configuration via Environment Variables:** Easily configure ports, proxy addresses, certificate paths, and the backend address.
+*   **Configuration via Environment Variables:** Easily configure ports, proxy addresses, certificate paths, backend address, and authentication credentials.
 *   **HTTP/1.1 Only:** Explicitly configured to only negotiate HTTP/1.1 with clients to ensure compatibility with the `CONNECT` method's hijacking requirement.

 ## Use Cases:

-*   Providing Tor-tunneled proxy access securely over a standard HTTPS proxy connection.
+*   Providing secure, **authenticated** Tor-tunneled proxy access over a standard HTTPS proxy connection.
-*   Serving a web application (via the reverse proxy backend) and providing a Tor proxy service on the *same* port and IP address.
+*   Serving a web application (via the reverse proxy backend) and providing an optionally authenticated Tor proxy service on the *same* port and IP address.
-*   Simplifying access to Tor for clients that support standard HTTPS proxies.
+*   Simplifying access to Tor for clients that support standard HTTPS proxies with Basic Authentication.
 *   Potentially bypassing network restrictions that block direct Tor access but allow HTTPS traffic.

 ## Requirements: